Byzantine–Moorish wars: The outbreak of the Second Moorish insurrection

 We see here the road Théveste (current Tébessa, in Algeria)-Carthage.
 Sufetula (current Sbeïtla, in Tunisia) is located in the southeast, in the Tunisian ridge.
 The capital of Proconsular Africa (and the praetorian prefecture of Africa), Carthage, and Byzacena, Hadrumetum are visible on this map.

-Between 539 and 541, the governor Solomon built fortifications around the regions held by the Moors.
+Between 539 and 541, the governor Solomon built fortifications around the regions held by the Berbers.
 The country seemed to have experienced real peace and prosperity according to the Roman poet Corippus.
-However, a diplomatic affront to Leptis Magna triggered a second Moorish insurrection.
-Sergius, the nephew of Solomon and governor of Tripolitania, received a considerable delegation of Moorish leaders who complained about the plunder of their crops by the Romans.
-One of the leaders held the governor by the shoulders so that he could not withdraw.

-The Moorish leaders were all murdered resulting in the Laguatans rising up and invading the region.
-The incident may not have just been due to the governor's incompetence and arrogance, but to the pressure exerted on the governor by local Roman elites.
-They wanted to keep the Moors away from their lands and homes.
+However, a diplomatic affront to several Berber leaders triggered a second Moorish insurrection.
+Sergius, the nephew of Solomon and governor of Tripolitania, received a considerable delegation of Moorish leaders in Leptis Magna who called up many charges against the Romans.
+However, following a confusion, the Moorish leaders were all murdered, resulting in the Laguatans rising up and invading the region.
+The incident may not have just been due to the governor's incompetence and arrogance, but also of the pressure exerted on the governor by local Roman elites, who had wanted to keep the Moors away from their lands and homes.
 However, around the same time in 543, Solomon offended the chief Antalas.
-He had seen his pension cut off and learned that his brother had been killed by Solomon, for causing trouble.
-Rather than going directly up the road near the coast that goes up towards Byzacena and Carthage, the Laguatan join Antalas in the mountains of Byzacena near the Theveste-Carthage road.
-It was considered a strategic road, because it enabled communication between the Roman fortifications in the dorsals which protect the Roman cities in the plains near the coasts.
+He saw his pension cut off and learned that his brother had been killed by Solomon, for causing trouble.
+Rather than going directly up the road near the coast that goes up towards Byzacena and Carthage, the Laguatan joined Antalas in the mountains of Byzacena near the Theveste-Carthage road.
+It was considered a strategic road, because it enabled communication between the Roman fortifications in the dorsals which protected the Roman cities in the plains near the coasts.